 The system has the ability to acquire and process data from several types of sensors, such as acoustic, seismic, electromagnetic, mechanical, chemical, thermal, etc.

 Scalable software eliminates the need to install additional sensors or instruments.

 Continuous operations with no need to pause for calibration even after unreported changes occur in the system’s operating conditions

 92% Accuracy Rate

-The system reports on evolving failures long before the formation of a real failure
+The system reports on evolving failures long before the occurrence of a critical events

 The system is self-adaptive to changes in the environment and doesn’t require any human intervention.

-A low rate of false alarms is attained through the use of explanatory variables that describe changes in the explained variable.
+A low rate of false alarms is achieved by using explanatory variables which describe changes in the explained variable.